Pork plants in a USDA test program had higher contamination rates than traditional plants

 The new system, which was adopted last year, shifts many food safety tasks from federal inspectors to pork industry employees and reduces the number of Agriculture Department inspectors on slaughter lines in some plants by 40 percent, records show.
 Pork plant owners are also allowed to accelerate slaughter-line speeds faster than in conventional plants, which critics say lessens the opportunity to find contamination.

 The data shows that the five plants used in the test program were cited by USDA inspectors nearly twice as often for having fecal and digestive matter on the hog carcasses when they reached the end of the slaughter line.
-The USDA has a zero-tolerance policy for this type of contamination, which contains high levels of deadly human pathogens like E. coli and salmonella.
+The USDA has a zero-tolerance policy for this type of contamination, which contains high levels of deadly human pathogens such as E. coli and salmonella.

 The records, obtained by the nonprofit consumer group Food and Water Watch through a Freedom of Information Act request, compared the test plants with 21 traditional plants of comparable size from 2014 to 2017, the years immediately preceding the push to expand the program.